-Prison Legal News hereby submits the following comments on the proposed NPREC Standards for the Prevention, Detection, Response and Monitoring of Sexual Abuse in Adult Prisons and Jails ("Standards").
-Prison Legal News (PLN) is a monthly publication that reports on criminal justice and corrections-related litigation and news.
-We have extensively covered topics related to the rape and sexual abuse of prisoners, and PLN's editor, Paul Wright, served on the advisory board of Stop Prisoner Rape until May 2008, when the advisory board was dissolved.
+Prison Legal News (PLN) is a national monthly publication that reports on criminal justice and corrections-related litigation and news.
+We have extensively covered topics related to the rape and sexual abuse of prisoners; further, PLN's editor, Paul Wright, served on the advisory board of Stop Prisoner Rape until May 2008, when the advisory board was dissolved.